deepikamettu/cs5293sp22-project3/README.md

 - ***dictvect(data):***
 In this function, we are vectorzing  using DictVectorizer, encoding the data using transform and converting it to array.

 In the main function, all the functions that are defined above are called.
 We are assiging interger values to all the names present in the data file and encoding it using it transform.
-We are splitting the given dataset into training and testing data sets with test data of size 0.11.
+I am taking training and validation rows as train data set and testing rows as test data set.
 Next, we are using an object of DecisionTreeClassifier() as our prediction model and training it for prediction.
 Finally, we are printing the F1 score, precision value and recall values along with the predicted names to the concole.

 **Test Cases:**